Azure/iotedge/test/README.md

 ~~~

 ##### Create Root CA Certificate for your machine
-Create a rootCA certificate for your machine *(See [Create Certs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-test-certificates?view=iotedge-2020-11#create-root-ca-certificate) for more details)*.
+Create a Root CA certificate for your machine *(See [Create Certs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-test-certificates?view=iotedge-2020-11#create-root-ca-certificate) for more details)*.
 Navigate to the directory where the certificate generation scripts are found (typically iotedge/tools/CACertificates) and run
 ~~~ sh
 ./certGen.sh create_root_and_intermediate
 # This will create root and intermediate CA certs.
 The Root CA cert will be located in the